labaneilers/grunt-hashly/README.md

 Optionally specify a comma-delimited list of globbing patterns to use to exclude files from being hashed/copied.

+#### include
+Type: `String`

+Optionally specify a comma-delimited list of globbing patterns to use to include files to be hashed/copied.

 ### Usage examples

 #### Basic usage